 Canada Mortgage and Housing Corporation

-Steve holds a Masters of Business Administration from the University of Toronto (Rotman).
-He also studied Urban Planning at University of Waterloo and Urban Land Economics at University of British Columbia.
-He is a member of the Canadian Institute of Planners, and is certified in Real Estate Finance.
+Steve holds an M.B.A. from the University of Toronto (Rotman), a Bachelor of Environmental Studies in Urban Planning from the University of Waterloo and a Diploma in Urban Land Economics from the University of British Columbia.
+He is a member of the Canadian Institute of Planners (MCIP, RPP) and holds the ICD.D designation.

-Steve enjoys golf, skiing, photography, camping and travel with his family.
+Steve enjoys golf, skiing, photography, camping and traveling with his family.
 He is also very active in his local community association in Ottawa.